iceli1007/iceli1007.github.io/_pages/about.md

 # Experience

+* Lecturer of **School of Computer Science, Nanjing University of Information Science and Technology**.
+2024.07-
 * Research Intern of **Initi AI (An AIGC startup)**.
 2023.04-2024.02.
 Under the supervision of Dr. [Chaoyue Wang](https://wang-chaoyue.github.io/)
 * Research Intern of **JD Explore**.
 2021.08-2023.03.